-- Award: The scholarship will cover the awarded amount against one year of tuition fees
+- Scholarship Award: The scholarship will cover the awarded amount against one year of tuition fees

-- Number of Awards: 60 opportunities are available.
+- Number of Scholarships: 60 scholarships are available.

 - Nationality: Around the world

-- The studentships are only available for full-time taught Masters programmes
+- Scholarships are only available for full-time taught Masters programmes

 - Applicants must hold a first class honours degree from their undergraduate programme, which is recognised for entry to DIT Level 9 programmes